Convert Markdown to PDF with Pandoc and LaTeX

 I took a job as a technical writer, back in April of 2018.
 The company is great.
 Refreshing.
 They are genuinely concerned with how their customers (in this case, students) are doing.
 And while I thought I was a geek, many of my coworkers have me beat six ways to Sunday.
 There are some processes going on behind the scenes that are a bit painful.
 Everybody is working at fixing them.
 This little story is about one such process that I was able to rectify for us.

-As I understood it, getting from Markdown to PDF was something like:
+As I understood it, to convert Markdown to PDF we did something like:

 - Edit the Markdown file for actual content.

 - Run it through some conversion process that turned it into a file InDesign could use.